Interisland Inspection Program

 ADVISORY: Due to reduced staffing, some Plant Quarantine offices have reduced inspection hours.

 Interisland passengers planning to transport potted plants, plant cuttings and live animals (other than dogs and cats), are strongly advised to contact the Plant Quarantine Office on that island in advance for advice on inspection hours.
-For contact information, click here.
+Contact information for Plant Quarantine office.

 Passengers may avoid inspection requirements if they purchase plants from a certified nursery that may certify plants for shipment.
-For a list of certified nurseries, click here.
+List of certified nurseries.

 The interisland inspection and certification program of the Hawaii Department of Agriculture’s (HDOA) Plant Quarantine Branch helps prevent the spread of agricultural pests from one island to another and from infested areas of an island to uninfested areas.
 See Chapter 4-72, Plant Interstate Rules of the Hawaii Administrative Rules, for more information.
 Copies can be downloaded or found at the Hawaii State libraries.